-In addition to Heritage publications, Canaparo’s scholarship has appeared in numerous law reviews including the Harvard Journal of Law and Public Policy, the Notre Dame Law Review, the Georgetown Journal of Law and Public Policy, the Texas Review of Law and Politics, and the Administrative Law Review.
+In addition to Heritage publications, Canaparo’s scholarship has appeared in law reviews including the Harvard Journal of Law and Public Policy, the Notre Dame Law Review, the Georgetown Journal of Law and Public Policy, the Texas Review of Law and Politics, and the Administrative Law Review.
 His research has been featured in the Wall Street Journal, and his analysis has appeared in Law & Liberty, Fox News, The National Review, Law 360, FedSoc Blog, and other outlets.

 Canaparo joined Heritage in 2019 after serving for two years as a law clerk to a federal district court judge.
 Before his clerkship, he spent three years as an associate at the law firm of Skadden, Arps, Slate, Meagher & Flom.
 He earned his law degree from Georgetown University, where he was a published editor of the Georgetown Law Journal, and his bachelor’s degree in economics from the University of California at Davis.

 A person listed as a contributor has spoken or otherwise participated in Federalist Society events, publications, or multimedia presentations.
 A person's appearance on this list does not imply any other endorsement or relationship between the person and the Federalist Society.
 In most cases, the biographical information on a person's "contributor" page is provided directly by the person, and the Federalist Society does not edit or otherwise endorse that information.
 The Federalist Society takes no position on particular legal or public policy issues.
 All expressions of opinion by a contributor are those of the contributor.

 Virginia Student ChapterUniversity of Virginia School of Law

 In Nevada, Pandemic Sunsets but Novel Powers are Preserved

 A recent decision by the Nevada Supreme Court has given one state agency considerable power...

 The Chief Justice at His Best and Worst